MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/set-up-schedule-retainers-sales.md

 ---
-title: Set up a retainer schedule
+title: Set up a retainer schedule - lite
 description: This topic provides information about how to set up a retainer schedule in Project Operations.
 author: rumant
 manager: Annbe